TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-job-failure-tsg/content-cluster-possible-issues.md

 If the job failed prematurely at cluster creation stage, please collect cluster details and check the following:

-1. Check if any throttling or issues reported in ASC insights.
+1. Are there any throttling or issues reported in ASC insights?
 2. From ASC, go to the Resource under Resource Explorer -> Cluster Resources tab -> Specify issue time frame and run diagnostics.
 Find the cluster and check the provisioning status and errors.
-3. Check cluster event logs in customer workspace.
+3. Check cluster event logs in customer workspace

-There are more that one possible root cause here.
-Please proceed according to user facing errors below:
+There is more than one possible root cause.
+Please proceed according to user-facing errors below.

 **Azure Network**